Discover more in the Lake District

 Find out what to see in the House at Sizergh, including the Strickland family’s large collection of items spanning 26 generations and the renowned Elizabethan Inlaid Chamber.

-Townend is full of fascinating stories.
+Townend a traditional Lake District farmhouse full of fascinating domestic objects and stories of the family who lived there.
 Step back in time to the 17th century and learn more about the Browne family and their lives.

 With rugged 19th century woodland grounds, formal lawns, exhibitions and surrounding countryside and lakes to explore, there’s plenty to see and do at Allan Bank and Grasmere.